By Vyshnavy Velrajh

 Nightclubs in Colombo have been ordered to temporarily suspend operations.

-Chief Medical Officer of Health of the Colombo Municipal Council (CMC) Dr. Ruwan Wijeyamuni told Colombo Gazette that health authorities have raised concerns over some Nightclubs operating during the current pandemic.
+Chief Medical Officer (CMO) of Health of the Colombo Municipal Council (CMC) Dr. Ruwan Wijeyamuni told Colombo Gazette that health authorities have raised concerns over some nightclubs operating during the current pandemic.

 Nightclubs have not been given approval to resume operations and the Police have now been requested to take appropriate action.

-The Chief Medical Officer of Health of the CMC said that the world over Nightclubs have been identified as high-risk zones for the spread of COVID-19, and so Sri Lanka should also take necessary precautions in this regard.
+The CMO of Health of the CMC said that the world over, nightclubs have been identified as high-risk zones for the spread of COVID-19, and so Sri Lanka should also take necessary precautions in this regard.

 Dr. Wijeyamuni said a request has also been made to revise the number of guests permitted for weddings and birthday parties.